respici0/work-samples/README.md

 --------------------

 ##### C# Endpoints (JS, SMSS/T-SQL, C#) - OCTOBER 2018
-Endspoints used to communicate from SQL to C# API to ReactJs through axios calls.
+Endspoints used to communicate SQL to C# API to ReactJs through axios calls.